 Previously, Ian was employed as an Executive coach and subsequently as the Director of UK Strategic Partnerships for the Western Institute of Technology in Taranaki (WITT) New Zealand.

-Ian’s Royal Navy (RN) career and subsequent experience has enabled him to develop as a dynamic, enthusiastic and driven leader, who is committed to making things happen to realize strategic vision.
+Ian’s Royal Navy (RN) career and subsequent experience as a Lieutenant Commander has enabled him to develop as a dynamic, enthusiastic and driven leader, who is committed to making things happen to realize strategic vision.
 He is a confident presenter with excellent communication skills, capable of delivering presentations and individual coaching/mentoring.
 His time as a staff officer at Britannia Royal Naval College (BRNC) provided valuable experience in training and coaching young officers from a wide range of countries, predominantly from Middle Eastern Nations.

 The leadership, management and coaching skills Ian developed though his (RN) career, have transferred very successfully into commercial and educational settings.
 He excels in the coaching environment and thrives in situations where he can facilitate the optimisation of individuals and teams.